Persistent homology for functionals: Generalized Morse inequalities

-Working entirely in the algebraic setting, we will now fix a graded q-tame persistence module $M$.
-Of course, one may think of $M$ as the persistent homology of a q-tame filtration, but $M$ could for example also arise as the filtered Floer homology of some Hamiltonian on a symplectic manifold.
-By \cref{t:q-tame modules have barcodes}, $M$ has a persistence diagram in every degree $d$ with multiplicity function denoted $\m_d \colon \mulDom \to \N$.
-In analogy to Morse's definitions, we may define the $(d, t, \epsilon)$-\emph{cap number} of our graded q-tame persistence module $M$ in terms of its persistence diagram as
+We now take a more general persistence-based approach that allows us to go beyond the setting of Vietoris homology.
+Working entirely in the algebraic setting, we will fix a graded q-tame persistence module $M$.
+Of course, one may think of $M$ as the persistent homology of a q-tame filtration for any choice of homology theory, but $M$ could also arise, for example, as the filtered Floer homology of some Hamiltonian on a symplectic manifold.
+By \cref{t:q-tame modules have barcodes}, $M$ has a persistence diagram in every degree $d$, with multiplicity function denoted $\m_d \colon \mulDom \to \N$.
+In analogy to Morse's definitions, we may define, for an integer $d$ and real numbers $t$ and $\epsilon > 0$, the $(d, t, \epsilon)$-\emph{cap number} of our graded q-tame persistence module $M$ in terms of its persistence diagram as